 Key Functions of Transportation Management Software Applications

 An efficient TMS can reduce your workload and optimized workflow greatly - whether you are shipper, 3PL, or a carrier.
 The important thing is choosing a system that matches your business requirements or processes.
-So, always choose a logistics management software that is tailored for your business.
+So, always choose a logistics management software that also offers dispatch management solutions for an extensive view.

 A TMS can be used typically for performing the following tasks: